TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/self-managed/source-bundles.md

 tags: ["tyk plugins", "API Gateway middleware", "Custom middleware", "Custom API request"]
 ---

-This section explains how to use Tyk Dashboard to configure your API to download a [plugin bundle]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles" >}}) from a secured web server managed by your organisation.
+This section explains how to use Tyk Dashboard to configure your API to download a [plugin bundle]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles" >}}) from a secured web server managed by your organization.

 ---